Dwonczykj/Dwonczykj.github.io/_posts/2022-04-12-green-rewards-points.md

 ## Valuing green rewards points

-Green rewards points will have a value equivalent to an amount of money, for example <span class="money">£ 0.01</span>.
+Green rewards points will initially be valued at a sum of money, for example <span class="money">£ 0.01</span>.

-By having a monetary value, consumers acquire a *real* increase in disposable income in stores that offer <span style="color: green"><b>green rewards points</b></span>.
+By having a monetary value, consumers acquire a *real* **increase in disposable income** in stores that offer <span style="color: green"><b>green rewards points</b></span>.
 The points rewards would both:
 - increase volume of sustainable products sold in these stores
 - make sustainable products affordable for more consumers

 # Closing words
-In this article, I have discussed one possible action plan to achieve a rapid transition towards more sustainable supermarket shopping practices.
-To begin, retailers must take the first step by adopting a <span style="color: green"><b>green rewards points</b></span> to give consumers the choice to act more sustainably.
+In this article, I have discussed one possible action plan to achieve a rapid transition towards more sustainable supermarket shopping.
+To begin with, retailers must integrate a <span style="color: green"><b>green rewards scheme</b></span> so that consumers **can** act more sustainably.
 <br>